Dandelion Remedies - Dandelion Honey

 What does roasted dandelion root coffee taste like?

-It has a rich, earthy flavor with hints of bitterness — similar to regular coffee but without the caffeine.
-Many people enjoy it blended with spices like cinnamon or cardamom.
+It has a rich, earthy flavor with hints of bitterness, similar to regular coffee but without the caffeine.
+Many people enjoy it blended with spices like cinnamon.

 Is it safe to forage wild dandelions?